Equatorium: Uses

 The equatorium can further be specialized depending on the epicycle.
 There are three possible epicycles that can be adjusted to serve for planetary positions in three groups: the Moon, the stars, and the Sun.
 The Sun was considered a planet in the Ptolemaic system, hence why the equatorium could be used to determine its position.
 Through the use of Ptolemy's model, astronomers were able to make a single instrument with various capabilities that catered to the belief that the Solar System had the Earth at the center.
-In fact, specialized equatoriums had astrological aspects of medicine, as the orientation of planets gave insight to zodiac signs which helped some doctors cater medical treatments to patients.
+In fact, specialized equatoria had astrological aspects of medicine, as the orientation of planets gave insight to zodiac signs which helped some doctors cater medical treatments to patients.

 At least 15 minutes was needed to calculate the planetary position with the use of a table for each celestial body.
 A horoscope of that era would have required the positions of seven astronomical objects, requiring nearly two hours of manual calculation time.